Mortlake (NSW)

 Population growth drivers in Mortlake are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The Mortlake (NSW) statistical area (Lv2), based on ABS population updates and AreaSearch validations, had an estimated population of around 2,037 as of November 2025.
-This figure reflects a growth of 83 people since the 2021 Census, which reported a population of 1,954.
-The increase is inferred from AreaSearch's estimation of 2,035 residents following examination of ABS's latest ERP data release in June 2024 and four additional validated new addresses since the Census date.
-This results in a population density ratio of 8,487 persons per square kilometer, placing Mortlake (NSW) within the top 10% nationally according to AreaSearch.
-The area's 4.2% growth since the census is competitive with its SA3 area's 5.4%, indicating strong fundamentals.
-Overseas migration contributed approximately 83.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Mortlake's population is estimated at around 2,038.
+This reflects an increase of 84 people since the 2021 Census, which reported a population of 1,954.
+The change is inferred from the resident population of 2,035 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 8,491 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Mortlake's 4.3% growth since census positions it within 1.3 percentage points of the SA3 area (5.6%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population